{content}

 The government run a number of disability benefits helplines which can help with existing claims for Disability Living Allowance, Attendance Allowance and Personal Independence Payment (PIP).

-A personal budget is given to people who have eligible care needs and wish to purchase their support themselves.
+A personal budget is given to people who have eligible care needs and it enables people to make personalised choices around how their care and support needs are met.
 This could be through a home care provider, a company who provides personal assistants or by directly employing someone yourself.

 If you are eligible for a personal budget you can receive it and manage it in three ways: